-A few miles outside of Collinsville, Il. and north-west of St. Louis, Mo. sits mounds.
-Not just any patch of hills, these mounds are ancient.
+A few miles outside of Collinsville, Illinois and north-west of St. Louis, sits mounds, but not just any patch of hills.
+These mounds are ancient.

 Here, you will find evidence of a prehistoric, Native city that was the center of massive winter solstice festivals occurring thousands of years before Ireland’s Stonehenge.